vukpetar/photomath-assignment-A/readme.md

 ## Discussion

-The table below shows the results of the experiments, you can see more details in `Train_Classifier [Google Colab].ipynb` notebook.
+The table below shows the results of the experiments, you can see more details in `Train_Classifier [Google Colab].ipynb` and `Train_Tranformers [Google Colab]` notebooks.

 | Fold # | Accuracy |
 | --- | --- |